top of page

 The Apostle John wrote the Book of Revelation while he was detained on the Island of Patmos.
 At the time when John wrote, there were churches in all the main cities of the region called Asia.
 However, the government of Rome was cruel and persecuted the Christians.

 Revelation Chapter 21 talks about a new heaven, new earth, and a new Jerusalem.
 It is about our future.
-John insists that Revelation Chapter 21 is not his words but are the very words from Jesus Christ.
+John insists that Revelation Chapter 21 is not his words but are the very words of Jesus Christ.
 Jesus said that He would wipe away all our tears and there would no longer be mourning.
 In Revelation 21:6, Jesus proclaims that He is the Alpha and the Omega (we studied this name of God HERE).
 He is the Beginning and the End.
 Everyone who believes in Jesus is blessed but those who reject Him will burn in the lake of sulfur (Revelation 21:7-8)

 God's dwelling place